-The first thing you should be aware of is that Apple keeps a strong hold on its operating system, whil Android started life as part of an open alliance of 84 electronics firms, backed by Google, with the objective of developing a consistent operating system between them.
-Android is adaptable, and even though it was purchased by Google, other developers can use it.
-For example, Samsung uses it it the firm's Galaxy smartphone, and LG also uses the Android OS.
+The first thing you should be aware of is that Apple keeps a strong hold on its operating system, while Android started life as part of an open alliance of 84 electronics firms, backed by Google, with the objective of developing a consistent operating system between them.
+Android is adaptable, and even though Google purchased it, other developers can use it.
+For example, Samsung uses it the firm’s Galaxy smartphone, and LG also uses the Android OS.

 iPhone is specific to Apple, which puts the iOS in direct competition with all other smartphone manufacturers.
 This is one reason for Android to be outstripping Apple devices in sales.
 One of the problems with the iPhone OS is its limited compatibility with non-Apple portable devices.

 If you prefer a simple interface, then the iPhone OS offers a simple and clean menu system that those new to smartphones will appreciate.
 It is significantly easier to navigate than an Android OS device.
 However, if you like digging deeply into menus to find the app or feature you are seeking, then the Android OS will make you drool!
 Often simplicity is not best, however, and too simple a menu system can leave many options behind – such as a QWERTY keypad.